 - Demonstrate a basic comprehension of art with a historical and contemporary context.

 - Utilize foundational skills to demonstrate a basic competency in techniques in one or more art media.

 Meet with your academic advisor regularly to discuss your academic plans and make sure you are on track to graduate and/or transfer.

 MC has a long history of successfully preparing students for transfer to four-year institutions.
 Students planning to transfer in an art-related major should follow this degree, the studio art degree, or the general studies degree.
 The choice depends on which degree most closely aligns with a four-year school’s lower level requirements.
 Work with a counselor or advisor as you make your decision.
 See all transfer agreements.

 For some positions listed, a bachelor's degree or higher may be required.
 Use the Career and Program Explorer to see a full report for this career field.
 See links below chart for further guidance and/or connect with a Program Advisor to discuss career goals.

 Employment of arts and design occupations is projected to grow 4 percent from 2016 to 2026.
 More workers will be needed to meet the growing demand for animation and visual effects in video games, movies, television, and on smartphones, as well as to help create visually appealing and effective layouts of websites and other media platforms.

-A suggested two-year course sequence for full-time students in Arts and Sciences follows
+A suggested two-year course sequence for students in Arts and Sciences follows